LuLu group CMD Yusuff Ali assures Rs 1 cr every year to institute for disabled in Kerala even after his death | Education

 In order to ensure that social obligation is fulfilled, Ali said he will donate Rs 1.5 crore to the DAC and handed over a cheque for the same to Gopinath Muthukad, the Executive Director of DAC's Academy of Magical Sciences.

-In addition to that, during the event the businessman also promised a yearly donation of Rs 1 crore to the DAC and said that the contribution would continue even after his lifetime.
+In addition to that, during the event the businessman also promised a yearly donation of Rs one crore to the DAC and said that the contribution would continue even after his lifetime.

-''Every year, this institute will get Rs 1 crore.
+''Every year this institute will get Rs one crore.
 It will continue even after my death.
 I will tell my team and will also put it down in writing to ensure that.
-Every January, that amount will reach this institute,'' Ali said.
+Every January that amount will reach this institute,'' Ali said.

-Subsequently, in a social media post, Muthukad thanked the businessman for his generous donation and his promise to continue helping out the DAC even after his passing.
+Subsequently, in a social media post, Muthukad thanked the businessman for his generous donation and his promise to continue helping out the DAC even after his death.

 LuLu group international owns the LuLu Hypermarket chain worldwide and LuLu International Shopping Mall.